 Nexplanon is the most effective birth control option available.
 It is a small rod that is inserted in your upper arm between the bicep and triceps muscles.
 It contains progesterone, a hormone that usually is produced in the ovary.
 It works by preventing ovulation.
-Many women have light bleeding and some women stop having a period all together.
+Many people have light bleeding and some stop having a period all together.
 It lasts for three years but can easily be removed if there are any problems.
 Insertion and removal are performed in the office by a trained health care provider.
 A consultation visit with one of our providers is needed to determine if you are a candidate for an implant.
 The consultation is to help match your needs and to make certain the implant is a safe option for you.
 It does not protect against sexually transmitted infections.

 Intrauterine devices (IUDs) are small T-shaped devices that are inserted into the uterus to prevent pregnancy.
 IUDs can prevent pregnancy from five to 10 years, depending on the type you and your provider think is best for you.
 An IUD needs to be inserted by a trained health care provider; and, can be removed at any time if pregnancy is desired, or if there are any problems.
 A provider consultation visit is needed to determine if you are a candidate for an IUD.
 The consultation is to help match your needs and to make certain an IUD is a safe option for you.
 IUDs do not protect against sexually-transmitted infections.